 Made with a stunning azure enamel and highly detailed silver design they really do stand out from the crowd.

-Basic Observer Course and Basic Flying Training BadgeRegular price £7.50 Save Liquid error (product-template line 131): -Infinity%
+Basic Observer Course and Basic Flying Training BadgeRegular price £7.50 Save Liquid error (product-template line 131): Computation results to '-Infinity'%

 We are lucky enough to have obtained a limited selection of terrific training course badges.
 Each course is unique, as indicated by its number, and these badges illustrate the humour of those who attended them.
 Some great graphics and very funny motto's.